het-tanis/prolug-labs/Linux-Labs/212-public-private-keys-with-ssh/step1/text.md

-Your team is trying to better adhere to NIST SP 800-57. [here](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r5.pdf) Recently a key was found for root that had not been changed for over 15 years.
+Your team is trying to better adhere to NIST SP 800-57.
+Which can be reviewed [here](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r5.pdf).
+Recently a key was found for root that had not been changed for over 15 years.

 You have decided to learn more about how key management works in Linux.